 Now with bigger tanks and stricter regulations oil tankers switched from riveted to welded construction.

-This allows for bigger and better ship designs with introduction of cofferdam in between hazardous and non hazardous area.
+This allows for bigger and better ship designs with the introduction of cofferdam between hazardous and non-hazardous areas.

-Furthermore in accordance with more and more stricter rules based on past accidents double hull design were introduced on oil tankers.
-Under law all single hull tankers are to be phased out before 2026.
+Furthermore in accordance with stricter and stricter rules based on past accidents double-hull design were introduced on oil tankers.
+Under the law, all single-hull tankers are to be phased out before 2026.

 Difference Between Double Hull And Single Hull Design

-Most oil tanker in the world are of the double hull type, thanks to the accelerated phasing out of the single hull design.
+Most oil tankers in the world are of the double hull type, thanks to the accelerated phasing out of the single-hull design.

-Following the catastrophic oil spill of 11+ million gallon of oil in Alaska, united states passed “Oil Pollution Act 1990”.
+Following the catastrophic oil spill of 11+ million gallons of oil in Alaska, the united states passed the “Oil Pollution Act 1990”.

 The law governs the necessary changes to be implemented to reduce such spill in future.

-Now since hull is the major component of ship structure they were revised to double hull structure.
-But how are they different from single hull construction and helps protect environment; lets learn in below one on one analysis.
+Now since the hull is the major component of ship structure they were revised to double hull structure.
+But how are they different from single-hull construction and helps protect the environment; let’s learn in below one on one analysis.